Kalispell Market Report: Land – November 2023

-As of early November, there were 178 residential land parcels for sale in Kalispell which is slightly less than November’s inventory of 184.
-This is the first drop in inventory since early this year.
+As of early December 2023, there were 118 residential land parcels for sale in Kalispell which is the same as November’s inventory.

 Five or more acres